 - Contributing to the research activities of the Centre, including publishing in high-quality peer-reviewed journals, obtaining external funding support and supervising research students.

-- Contributing to the effective and efficient running of the School and its responsibilities within the University and wider community.
+- Contributing to the effective and efficient running of the Division of Humanities and its responsibilities within the University and wider community.

-- Commitment to rigour and ethics in research and teaching as well as collegiality, respect, maturity and diversity.
+- Commitment to rigour and ethics in research and teaching, as well as attested collegiality.

 This is a full-time confirmation-path (tenure track) position at the level of Lecturer or Senior Lecturer, based in Dunedin.

-This is a unique opportunity for an energetic, creative and committed individual to make a significant impression and contribution in their chosen discipline while being well supported by a collegial and dynamic Centre and University.
+This is a unique opportunity for an energetic, creative and committed scholar to make a significant contribution within their chosen discipline while being well supported by a collegial and dynamic Centre and University.